le717/PatchIt/Documentation/CONTRIBUTING.md

 * The .PiP format documentation can be found under in [*PiP File Format.md*](PiP%20File%20Format.md).

-* The release goals of *PatchIt!** is to write a complete Tkinter GUI for Version 1.1 Stable, as well any planned improvements.
+* The release goal of **PatchIt!** is to write a complete Tkinter GUI for Version 1.1 Stable, as well any planned improvements.
 A release date has not been set, and will not be any time soon.